sxge/Discord.py-Open-Source-Bot/README.md

 I'll always keep this open source and free, but if you want to Support my work you can donate me a few € with Bitcoin Cash (BCH)!
+Or send ask me on Discord for other payment ways

 My Bitcoin Cash Address: qqdz0w908zqq2380vv6adc74zhqf5y6lj5w56mh38e